chrisburnell/chrisburnell.com/src/posts/articles/2022-12-07-copilot-me-if-you-can.md

   - state-of-the-web
 ---

-On <time datetime="">the 17<sup>th</sup> of November</time>, I received a notification that I’d been [mentioned on Twitter](https://twitter.com/lindsaykwardell/status/1593358142376931328) by someone I didn’t recognise.
+On <time datetime="">the {{ 17 | ordinal | safe }} of November</time>, I received a notification that I’d been [mentioned on Twitter](https://twitter.com/lindsaykwardell/status/1593358142376931328) by someone I didn’t recognise.
 Since I don’t get a lot of mentions — maybe because I don’t tweet very much… — curiousity immediately got the better of me!

 After some quick reading, I suddenly had mixed feelings.
 It turned out that another programmer out there in the ethos had been tinkering with [GitHub Copilot](https://github.com/features/copilot/), an AI-powered tool for developers to generate code on-the-fly.
 She had asked Copilot to generate some <q>real</q> data, and here’s what it generated: